viamrobotics/docs/docs/components/board.md

 A *board* is the signal wire hub of a robot.

+Generally, a board will be either a computing device with general purpose input/output (GPIO) pins, such as a Raspberry Pi or other single-board computer, or a desktop computer outfitted with a GPIO peripheral

 A robot's board component has general purpose input/output (GPIO) pins.
 Through these pins, the board can transmit [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation) and other signals to any hardware components connected to the board.

 The board may or may not also act as the software hub of the robot, running an instance of `viam-server` on its CPU.

-Some examples of boards include Raspberry Pi, BeagleBone, and Jetson.
+Some examples of boards include [Raspberry Pi](/installation/prepare/rpi-setup/), [BeagleBone](/installation/prepare/beaglebone-install/), and Jetson.
 These are all single-board computers (SBCs) capable of advanced computation, including running `viam-server`.
 They act not only as the signal wire hub (*board*) for the robot, but also as the software hub.

 Another type of board is a GPIO peripheral, such as a Numato GPIO Module, which cannot run `viam-server` itself, but can take input from another computer running `viam-server` to communicate with other hardware components.

+{{% alert title="Note" color="note" %}}
-- Note that a desktop computer does not typically have GPIO pins, so it cannot act as a board without a GPIO peripheral.
+A desktop computer does not typically have GPIO pins, so it can only act as a board if you have connected it to a GPIO peripheral.
+{{% /alert %}}

 ![Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server.](../img/board/board-comp-options.png)